What is Biochemistry?

 Much of what is called “life” depends on chemicals called proteins.
 These are polymers made up of repeating units called amino acids.
 Amino acids have a central carbon atom surrounded by four groups.
 One is a hydrogen atom.
 Two groups make the molecule an amino acid, first, there is an amino group (-NH2) and second a carboxylic acid group (-COOH).
 The final group is unique to each different amino acid.
 There are twenty standard amino acids that are used in living systems.
 Amino acids join together when the amino group reacts with the carboxylic acid group to make a peptide bond (-NH-CO-).

-Also Check Out → What Is Nitrogen?
+Also Check Out → Layers of the Skin

 Enzymes